Family Essentials: What To Pack For A Holiday With Kids

 Entertainment

-Flight Centre travel expert Hayley Taylor suggests taking, “a ‘dinner pack’ so you can go out for dinner and they are entertained with new books, colouring books, pencils or nano blocks.
+Flight Centre travel expert Hayley Taylor suggests packing “a ‘dinner pack' in one bag so you can go out for dinner and they are entertained with new books, colouring books, pencils or nano blocks.
 I always used to pack a little sandwich container so I could take them to dinner and I knew they would eat something, and they didn't have to wait for food.”

 Keeping kids entertained on long road trips is a true art form.
 One thing that always works, at least for a time, is having something new to share with them for the trip.
 If you Google “printable kids scavenger hunt” you'll find a bunch of activity sheets you can print to take and keep the kids engaged.

-A goodie bag filled with new pencils, a colouring book or games they haven’t seen before is a great way to keep them entertained on a long road trip.
-But make sure you’ve got an old favourite thrown in there too to fall back on in case they ask for it.
+Including a goodie bag filled with new pencils, a colouring book or games they haven't seen before is a great way to keep them entertained on a long road trip while holiday packing.
+But make sure you've got an old favourite thrown in there too to fall back on in case they ask for it.

 Image of a young kid watching a movie of a plane while holding a teddy bear